Dmitry-Matvienko/Updated_Telegram_Bot/README.md

 - **Reply to user** «спасибо» or «благодарю» — give the user a +1 rating (with flood protection)
 - `/CrocodileGame` — the game “crocodile” where users have to guess the word
 - `/StartRoll` — a “roll the dice” game with values from 1 to 100 and a leaderboard
+- **Reply to user** «!админ» or «!report» to send a complaint to the admins

 ## Architecture

+- **Startup / DI (Program.cs)**: initialization of configuration, logging, and registration of services/handlers
 - **BotHostedService**: starts polling and delegates updates to `UpdateDispatcher` via DI-scoped `IUpdateHandlerService`.
 - **UpdateDispatcher**: iterates through all `ICommandHandler`s, calls `CanHandle` + `HandleAsync`.
 - **MessageCountStatsService**: background service with `Channel<>`, batching `MessageCountEntity`.
-- **UserLeaderboard**: a separate service logic and obtaining top rankings.
+- **UserLeaderboard**: service responsible for generating local and global top-10 lists based on messages and ratings
 - **EF Core**: `MyDbContext` with `DbSet<UserEntity>`, `MessageStats`, `RatingStats`.
 - **Serilog**: configured via `appsettings.json` + `UseSerilog(...).ReadFrom.Configuration(..., reloadOnChange:true)`.